test1477/vdewsvw/README.md

-To exclude **GitHub Actions packages** from the output and remove the **licenses** section from each component in the CycloneDX SBOM, we can adjust the script as follows:

-### Key Changes:
-1. **Excluding GitHub Actions Packages**: We can identify GitHub Actions packages by checking if their names contain `actions/`.
-If so, we'll skip them.
-2. **Removing the Licenses Section**: We'll modify the code to omit the `licenses` section when creating each CycloneDX component.
+To implement the additional changes:
+1. **Exclude GitHub Actions packages**: We will now also exclude packages from `githubactions/` and `github/` in addition to `actions/`.
+2. **Set Unknown Version**: If a package version is empty or missing, we will set it to `"unknown"` in the CycloneDX output.

-Here’s the updated script:
+Here's the updated script:

----

 ### Updated Full Script